pyutil/django-admin-autocomplete-all/docs/usage.rst

         if self.city is not None and self.city.country != self.country:
             raise ValidationError(_("Friend model: City doesn't correspond with the selected Country."))

+Recap - Steps to implement:

+1 - 2 - 3. same as above

+4. autocomplete_all in INSTALLED_APPS, collectstatic.

+5. In Target Admin we add additional filtering with help of the .get_search_results_ajax(self, queryset, referer, key, urlparams) method.

 The functionality (giving more context for .get_search_results()) is especially **workaround for pure behaviour of autocomplete_fields** in Django (2,3).
 Probably you cannot modify the native Django ajax url (../autocomplete/) and you can only access the Referer url during get_search_results.